Maintenance: The Importance of Pre-trip Inspections

-As a follow up to his interview on pre-trip planning, Randy Cornell, former driver and now the VP of Maintenance for Con-way Truckload, shares his knowledge regarding pre-trip inspections.
+As a follow up to his interview on pre-trip planning, Randy Cornell, former driver, shares his knowledge regarding pre-trip inspections.

 Why are pre-trip inspections so important?